2 killed, 1 injured in avalanche on Norwegian Arctic island

 One managed to break free after being buried in snow for two hours and returned back to the military base for help, it added.

 Norwegian newspaper VG said the victims were a woman in her 50s and a man in his 30s.
-Military chief Eirik Kristoffersen and Norwegian Prime Minister Erna Solberg offered their condolences to the victims’ relatives.
+Gen. Eirik Kristoffersen, chief of Norway’s military, and Norwegian Prime Minister Erna Solberg offered their condolences to the victims’ relatives.

 “I have received a sad message that two of us have lost their lives in a landslide accident on Jan Mayen.
 Our people do an important job there every day, on Norwegian territory, but still far from home,” Kristoffersen said.